There’s so much proof behind why your morning routine is so important.

-Establish positive momentum early on to carry it out throughout your whole day, which can snowball into you making larger goals for yourself.
+The main takeaway is to establish positive momentum early on to carry it out throughout your whole day, which can snowball into you making larger goals for yourself.

 Conversely, the opposite can happen so be sure to tap into your mindfulness practices and focus on the idea of replacing your bad habits with good ones.
 This’ll help you not only in chasing your goals, but also in getting over roadblocks.

-So to sum up the benefits for you, some side effects that you may experience once you establish a healthy morning routine:
+To sum up the benefits for you, some side effects that you may experience once you establish a healthy morning routine:

 - Lowers stress